vasvi1203/Nim-Game/README.md

 # Nim-Game
 Mini project for Artificial Intelligence course.

-Run the following command to execute the game.
+Execute the following command to run the game.
 > python3 nim.py